xiaogit00/covalent-docs/content/en/docs/networks/shiden.md

 <Aside>

-All [**Class A**](https://www.covalenthq.com/docs/api/#tag--Class-A) endpoints are supported for the Astar Shiden network.
+All [**Class A**](https://www.covalenthq.com/docs/api/#tag--Class-A) endpoints are supported for the Shiden Network.
 You can query the network via the unified API by changing the `chainId`.

 </Aside>